 The Cambridgeshire Area Golf Union is the governing body for the approximately 10,000 male golfers in the county who are members of 29 affiliated clubs.
 The Union is one of ten that form the Midland Golf Union – a body established in 1897 – and CAGU was the last to join in 1950.

-The region doesn’t exactly bristle with world-class golf courses but the 36-hole complex at Gog Magog stands head and shoulders above the crowd and its Old and Wandlebury courses are well worth playing.
-The Old course is more than one hundred years old and has hosted the Lagonda Trophy since 1975 with Lee Westwood and Luke Donald among the previous winners.
+The region doesn’t exactly bristle with world-class golf courses but the 36-hole complex at Gog Magog, the delightful parkland course at Saffron Walden and the unique Links Newmarket, stand head and shoulders above the crowd.
+Gog Magog's Old and Wandlebury courses are both challenging and the Old is a genuine centurion that has hosted the Lagonda Trophy since 1975 with Lee Westwood and Luke Donald among the previous winners.